-Lush is one of the top budget hotels in Graskop and is perfect for travellers who love staying in affordable, beautiful places.
+Lush is one of the top budget hotels in Graskop.
+It’s perfect for travellers who are looking for affordable, but beautiful Panorama Route accommodation options.
 The decor is modern with rustic African touches, and you can throw in an exceptional breakfast for only R 100.00!

 Blyde River Canyon, A Forever Resort

 While chalets tend to go for around R1,500 to R2,200 per night, the resort does offer camping and caravan facilities.
 You’ll also have access to the resorts many hiking trails that weave through the canyon which makes staying here worth it if you want to explore beyond the area beyond the typical Panorama Route stops.